Xocas17/OpenFlowSDN/README.md

 As you can see, beside the rules for same switch hosts and the ARP rule, there is just 1 rule created specifically for the hosts that were involved in the ping instruction.

+## Bonus summary

+In summary, this bonus project works in the same way than the main one(same bandwith management, same output queues...).
+The only difference is that all the switches are in the same LAN and the controller sets the flow rules dynamically, not in a row.